Internet Connection Types: A Complete Guide

 1. Fiber Internet

 Fiber is widely considered the best internet connection currently available.
-It uses fiber-optic cables made of glass to transmit data as light signals, allowing for incredibly fast speeds and lower latency compared to copper wires.
+It uses fiber-optic cables made of glass to transmit data as light signals, enabling incredibly high speeds and lower latency than copper wires.

 Performance Thresholds: